jisazaTappsi/crashless/docs/index.md

 3. Go to <http://127.0.0.1:8000> and check that it's running OK.

     Then go to <http://127.0.0.1:8000/crash> and see how it crashes.

     Now go to the terminal, where the server is running, and you'll see something like this:

         TypeError: unsupported operand type(s) for +: 'int' and 'str'

         Error detected, let's fix it!
         The following code changes will be applied:

-       @app.get("/crash")
+         @app.get("/crash")  # This endpoint has a fatal bug :(
          def crash():
-           a = 8
-       -    b = '7'
+        -    result = 8 + '7'
-       +    b = 7
-           print("Ooops, I'll crash ...")
-           result = a + b
+        +    result = 8 + int('7')
          return {'msg': f"Summing a+b = {result}"}

-       Explanation: The variable 'b' was a string, which caused a TypeError when trying to add it to an integer.
-Changing 'b' to an integer resolved the issue.
-       Apply changes(y/n)?:
+        Explanation: The error occurred because you cannot add an integer and a string directly.
+The fix converts the string '7' to an integer using int('7') before performing the addition.

         You can apply changes by ENTERING a 'y'.
 The changes will take place and the api reloads.
 If you try again you get 15!

 ## Add to Django in 3 steps